 Plants have developed complex mechanisms to defend themselves from constant biotic and abiotic challenges presented by a fluctuating environment.
-One of these mechanisms, called plant defense priming, is a tool that exploits a plant's 'memory' to counteract pathogens and abiotic stress.
+One of these mechanisms, called plant defense priming, is a tool that exploits plant 'memory' to counteract pathogens and abiotic stress.
 This 'memory' allows plants to quickly recognize pathogens and activate strong immune responses that result in disease resistance or tolerance.
 Successful plant pathogens, like Xf, must overcome plant immune responses to establish themselves and cause disease.
-We have shown Xf camouflages itself from being recognized by the grapevine immune system, effectively delaying its detection by the plant using a sugar attached to its cell surface.
-We have also shown that we can use this purified sugar molecule and inject it directly into the plant like a vaccine.
-The result is a strong elicitation of immune responses in the grapevine and enhanced defense against Xf.
-We are employing this knowledge to better understand the mechanism of this enhanced response, test if we can maintain the primed state and also exploring if we can use these data to generate PD-resistant grapevines.
+We have shown Xf utilizes the prominent O antigen surface carbohydrate found in its LPS molecule to shield itself from being recognized by the grapevine immune system, effectively delaying its detection by the plant.
+However, if we isolate its LPS and inject it directly into the plant like a vaccine, it elicits strong immune responses and conditions grapevines for enhanced defense against Xf.
+We will employ this knowledge to better understand the mechanism of this enhanced response, test if we can maintain the primed state, and apply these results to create PD-resistant grapevines.